raajamalik/konux/README.md

 	npm run cypress
 	```

+	Once cypress is run, you will see a cypress window as shown below.
+You just have to click Run all specs at the right top to run 	all tests.

 7. 	### A look at the data
 	- I assumed data(date and number) to be a train frequency on any given date.
 So, I named page and 		folders, models, components as Train Frequency.